julien-diener/spark-csvconverter/README.md

 A simple java program to convert csv files on HDFS to another csv format, using spark.

+More precisely:

-More precisely, any text file can be converted if all lines can be converted independently.
+ - Any text file can be converted if all lines can be converted independently

-This can run locally or on a spark cluster (see the `-master` argument) and on local FS or on hdfs (see the `-namenode` argument).
+ - It can run locally or on a spark cluster (see the `-master` argument)
+ - It can run on the local FS or on hdfs (see the `-namenode` argument)
+ - Output are part files such as produced by map-reduce

-The output folder is deleted before running the conversion, if it exists.
+ - The output folder is deleted before running the conversion, if it exists.
-Output are part files such as produced by map-reduce.

 Author: [julien-diener](https://github.com/julien-diener)